MrClayPole/lxd_homeassistant_install/README.md

 The orginal script was aimed to be installed on Proxmox exlcusively - this was forked and modified for LXD on any Debian based OS.
 It is currently being used on an Ubuntu Server 20.10 aarch64 host on a RaspberryPi 4 8GB executing the current upstream supervisor install with all dependencies, also exposing the port (8123) on the host.

-TLDR: This is not aimed just at Proxmox but a generic debian based install (Ubuntu Server still recommended, don't ask for support otherwise).
+TLDR: This is not aimed just at Proxmox but a generic debian based install (Ubuntu Server still recommended).

 ## Current state: